 The City of Boulder Office of Special Events will continue to work with all city, county, state and CDC authorities to make coordinated decisions and provide regular updates to event organizers with pending special event applications.

-The City of Boulder is proud to host a variety of Special Events that contribute to the individual, social, economic and environmental health and well being of our community.
+The City of Boulder is proud to host a variety of Special Events that contribute to the social, economic and environmental health and well-being of our community.

 Do I need a Special Event Permit?

-A special event permit is required for all public activities conducted on public property that meet any of the following criteria:
+A special event permit is required for all planned and promoted public activities conducted on public property that meet any of the following criteria: